poweredbyniks/SQL-interview-questions/README.md

 Following are different types of collation sensitivity -.

-l	Case Sensitivity – A and a and B and b.
+lCase Sensitivity – A and a and B and b.

-l	Accent Sensitivity.
+lAccent Sensitivity.

-l	Kana Sensitivity – Japanese Kana characters.
+lKana Sensitivity – Japanese Kana characters.

-l	Width Sensitivity – Single byte character and double byte character.
+lWidth Sensitivity – Single byte character and double byte character.

 ### Advantages and Disadvantages of Stored Procedure?